kakamband/youtube-video-automator/README.md

 ### Previous Problems and Solutions
 1) Updating the Security group inbound rules, and deleting the TCP Port 80 - 0.0.0.0/0, ::/0 rule.
 	- This rule is needed to allow outside connections, without this the server won't be able to be contacted.
+2) The PORT for the local PostgreSQL server is already in use.
+	- Run `brew services stop postgresql`